bestape/squareRootIntegers/README.md

 ## Implications for AMM Design

 In summary, our Solidity experiment demonstrates that *adaptive tick spacing* and *on-chain recurrence-based math* can be combined in AMM technology.
 AMMs could allow tick size to vary by pool (or even adjust dynamically) based on token volatility or liquidity, beyond the fixed 1.0001 step.
 The recurrence-based approach gives deterministic integer-only approximations, which are gas-efficient.

-In the future, **Newton’s method** could be added as a refinement layer: once the recurrence provides a good approximation of \(\sqrt{m}\), Newton iterations could converge even faster to high precision.
+In the future, **Newton’s method** could be added as a refinement layer: once the recurrence provides a good approximation of \(sqrt{m}\), Newton iterations could converge even faster to high precision.
 This hybrid approach (recurrence baseline + Newton refinement) may be the optimal trade-off between precision and gas.

 ## Further Reading

 The local file [Known recurrence sequences for $1+\sqrt{m}$.pdf](./Known%20recurrence%20sequences%20for%20%241%2B_sqrt%20m%24.pdf), available cosmically at [[Known recurrence sequences for $1+\sqrt{m}$.pdf](./Known%20recurrence%20sequences%20for%20%241%2B_sqrt%20m%24.pdf)](https://chatgpt.com/share/68ba5836-e0c8-8008-a776-c6b856f86d51), provides more detail on the novelty and timestamp claims by **Kyle MacLean Smith**.
-It explains how single-sequence recurrences approximating \(1+\sqrt{m}\) (and \(1+k\sqrt{m}\)) were first recognized and generalized beyond Pell-type constructions.
+It explains how single-sequence recurrences approximating \(1 + sqrt{m}\) (and \(1 + k sqrt{m}\)) were first recognized and generalized beyond Pell-type constructions.

 **References:** Uniswap and Orca docs on ticks【7†L118-L127】【15†L203-L208】; Uniswap’s tick-fee design【9†L74-L82】【9†L132-L140】【18†L208-L213】; Curve’s on-chain math discussions【13†L43-L52】.